carloshenriquefbf/high-performance-computing/README.md

-# Hight Performance Computing
+# High Performance Computing

-This is a repository for UFRJ's High Computing Performance class.
+This is a repository for UFRJ's High Computing Performance (COC472) class.